 1. Passing Score on the Placement Test 2.
 Terra Nova Assessment Stanine Score of a 7, 8, or 9 in math for two out of the last three years.
-3. Final math grade of a "90" for current year the specific concepts and skills each individual student missed on the Placement Test.
+3. Final math grade of an "A" for current year

+Students who do not pass the Placement Test in May, but have met the other two criteria, may be eligible to retake the placement test during the first week of school in August.
+To be eligible for a retake the student must complete a portfolio over the summer.
+The summer portfolio will be provided by the teacher and designed to include work on the specific concepts and skills each individual student missed on the Placement Test.
 The portfolio must show evidence the student has mastered these specific concepts and skills.
 A completed portfolio with evidence of mastery will qualify students to retake the placement test in August.
 Initial placement in the on-level course does not prevent a student from moving to honors in future years should they meet the above criteria at the end of the year.

-Students who do not pass the Placement Test in May, but have met the other two criteria, may be eligible to retake the placement test during the first week of school in August.
-To be eligible for a retake the student must complete a portfolio over the summer.
-The summer portfolio will be provided by the teacher and designed to include work on